FuDesign2008/plan.vim/README.md

    key is `<leader>gt`.

 ###Open Plan/Diary File
-1. `:EditPlan` open and edit plan file with changing the current path to the directory which the plan file is in.
+1. `:EditPlan` open and edit plan file.
-1. `:EditPn` open and editi plan file *without* changing the current path.
+1. `:EditPlanCwd` open and editi plan file with changing the current working directory.
-1. `:EditDiary` open and edit diary file with changing the current path to the directory which the diary file is in.
+1. `:EditDiary` open and edit diary file.
-1. `:EditDy` open and edit diary file *without* changing the current path.
+1. `:EditDiaryCwd` open and edit diary file with changing the current working directory.

 ##Options
 1. `g:p_plan_file` the path of plan file, you can configure this option in